mikeizbicki/lab-transactions/README.md

 We saw in the last lab that the database is able to automatically enforce certain types of correctness.
 But there are other types of correctness that no database can check automatically.

-In this database, one of the properties of our `balances` table is that
+In our this project, one of the properties of our `balances` table is that
 ```
 SELECT sum(balance) FROM balances;
 ```
 should always be 0.
-(Make sure you understand why before continuing.)
+Make sure you understand why before continuing.

 It is common practice to document these *invariants* that a database should maintain by writing scripts that verify the invariant.
-The script `scripts/integrity_check.sh` verifies the above condition.
+The script `scripts/integrity_check.sh` verifies that the above invariant is maintained.
 Run it.
 ```
 $ sh scripts/integrity_check.sh
 sum(balance) = 0.00
 PASS
 ```
-At this point, we haven't made any transactions, and so the script passes by default.
+At this point, we haven't made any transactions.
+All the balances are initialized to 0, and so the script passes by default.

 ### The Problem